 Obsessed with organizing noise for as long as he could remember, Zac took this love of music and sound all the way through Berklee College of Music and turned it into a career as an audio engineer and composer.
 Fully capable of engineering everything from abrasive and feedback-heavy punk to the most family-friendly of audiobooks, he is also a highly competent location sound mixer.
 His portfolio includes projects for NPR, GQ, Simon & Schuster, Investigation Discovery, and UK's Channel 4.

 When not at Dubway, Zac eats whatever looks appetizing, talks in absurd voices, makes avant-garde music under the name vilefilth, and plays in Boston-based band Lovechild.

-Eric is a classically trained pianist, studying at The Cleveland Music School Settlement before receiving his BFA from NYU Tisch School of the Arts.
+Eric is a classically trained pianist, who studied at The Cleveland Music School Settlement before receiving his BFA from NYU Tisch School of the Arts.

-Here at Dubway he's found himself composing and designing sound for a variety of contexts, including film, theater, and video games, as well as producing voice over reels for aspiring actors.
+Here at Dubway he's found himself composing and designing sound for a variety of projects, including film, theater, and video games, as well as producing voice-over reels for aspiring actors.

 Eric is also a founding member of 5j Barrow, an indie-folk band out of Manhattan, and the winners of the 2014 WNYC/WQXR Ultimate Battle of the Boroughs.

 If you would like to apply for an internship at Dubway, please read all information provided HERE.